Zhangliubin/commandParser-1.1/docs/en/usage/script/README.md

 # Add Command Group {#添加参数组}

-CommandParser add command group by two ways and return the added group:
+CommandParser adds command group by two ways and return this group:

 - CommandGroup group = parser.addCommandGroup(String groupName)

-  Add the command group named `groupName`.
-If the same command group has existed in the parser, then return the command group, otherwise return new parameter group.
+  Add the command group named as `groupName`, and then return this new command group.
+If there exists the command group with the same name, then return the namesake.

 - CommandGroup group = parser.addCommandGroup(CommandGroup group)

-  If a command group with the same name already exists in the parser, register all command items of the command group; otherwise, add the command group to the parser.
+  If a command group with the same name already exists in the parser, register all command items to the existing command group; otherwise, add the command group to the parser.

 ```java
 CommandGroup group001 = parser.addCommandGroup("Mode");